Mikestriken/GitCAD/README.md

 This repository contains tools and scripts to automate the git workflow for committing uncompressed `.FCStd` files.
 Binary/other non-human-unreadable files such as `.brp` files are stored using git LFS (optionally they are compressed before storing them as LFS objects).
 Also supports locking `.FCStd` files to enable multi file collaboration.

 ### Key Features
-- **Git Clean Filter**: Treats `.FCStd` files as empty in Git to avoid large binary commits.
+- **Git Clean Filter**: Tricks git into thinking `.FCStd` files are empty and exports `git add`(ed) `.FCStd` files to their uncompressed directories.

-- **Post-Checkout Hook**: Updates `.FCStd` files with uncompressed content and sets the `.FCStd` file to readonly if not locked by the user.
+- **Various Hooks**: Updates `.FCStd` files with uncompressed when git commands cause changes.
+Sets `.FCStd` files to readonly if not locked by the user.
+Prevents user from committing / pushing changes for `.FCStd` files (and their dirs) that they don't own the lock for.

-- **Pre-Commit Hook**: Extracts non-locked `.FCStd` files and adds them to the commit.

-- **Pre-Push Hook**: Cancels push if commits being pushed contains modifications to directories the user don't have the lock for.

 - **Locking Mechanism**: Users use the git aliases `git lock path/to/file.FCStd` and `git unlock path/to/file.FCStd` lock a `.lockfile` inside the uncompressed directory instead of the `.FCStd` file itself.
    **NOTE: THE COMMAND IS NOT `git lfs lock`/`git lfs unlock`**